karanveerm/quizgen/README.md

 1. Copy over the file [quizgen.py](https://raw.githubusercontent.com/karanveerm/quizgen/master/quizgen.py).
 2. Everything you need is in the file!
 3. Run `python quizgen.py` to get help on usage.
 4. You might want to alias it or `sudo cp quizgen.py /usr/bin/quizgen` so you can simply type in quizgen.
-Remember to sudo chmod +x /usr/bin/quizgen to make the file executable.
+5. Remember to `sudo chmod +x /usr/bin/quizgen` to make the file executable.

 <a name="structure"/>
 ## Quiz Structure

+The source for a quiz is a text file (saved with a .quiz extension) with the following quiz components:
 - A quiz consists of a quiz title and one or more problem groups.
 - A problem group contains an optional title, an optional introduction text that will be common to all the problems in the problem group, and a set of problems.
 - Each problem consists of the text that poses the problem and two or more options.
 The students will click on one or more of these options.
-- An option consists of a flag (an equal to sign) marking it as correct/incorrect and an optional explanation as to why the option is correct/incorrect.
+- An option consists of text that is displayed, an optional '=' sign that indicates that the option is correct, and an optional explanation that is displayed when the option is selected.

 <a name="create"/>
 ## Creating Quizzes